|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2003

-Munda Airfield is located at Munda Point on the southern coast of New Georgia Island in Western Province in the Solomon Islands.
+Munda Airfield is located at Munda Point on the southern coast of New Georgia in Western Province in the Solomon Islands.
 Overlooking the area is Kokenggololo Hill.
 By air, Munda Airfield is roughly 150 miles from Guadalcanal to the southeast.
 During the Pacific War, also known as "Munda Field" or "Munda Point Airfield".
 Today known as "Munda Airport".

 In 1902, the Methodist church established a mission at Munda Point and developed the area into a coconut plantation harvesting copra.